SDCG69/SDCG-V10/content/fiction/prof.md

 "Swallow," she commanded against his lips, the word more vibration than sound.
 When he hesitated, her teeth closed on his lower lip—not hard enough to break skin, but enough to make his breath hitch.
 Her hand slid from his hair to grip his jaw, fingers pressing into the hinge until his muscles unlocked.

 The first swallow was reluctant, his Adam's apple bobbing as his throat worked around the unfamiliar weight.
 Mercer didn't let up, her tongue sweeping over his palate to chase every drop until he groaned—half-disgust, half-arousal—and finally obeyed.
 She pulled back just far enough to watch his throat move, her thumb tracing the strained tendons of his neck.

-"Good boy," she murmured, her voice rough with satisfaction.
-A flush darkened his cheeks at the praise, his pupils dilating further despite the humiliation simmering in his gaze.
-Mercer smirked and leaned in again, her teeth grazing his earlobe.
-"Now tell me you liked it."

-Calloway's breath hitched, his hands flexing against her thighs.
-"Fuck you," he rasped, but the effect was ruined by the way his hips jerked forward, his half-hard cock brushing her stomach.

 "That earns you an extra five marks," Dr. Mercer murmured, her thumb swiping a stray drop from the corner of Calloway's swollen lips.
 His breath hitched as her nail grazed the sensitive skin—part punishment, part reward.
 "Maybe you can earn more tomorrow."